The story of the 1902 Art Movement of Letchworth Garden City

 The Cinder Path, 20th century (oil on canvas) by Gore, Spencer Frederick (1878-1914); 35×40 cm; Ashmolean Museum, University of Oxford, UK; English, out of copyright.

 The composition of the dark grey footpath leads the viewer directly away from the town visible on the horizon.
 Gore was a keen observer and accurate topographer who took an essential naturalist approach to landscape painting.
-The Cinder Path shows a place on the outskirts of Letchworth.
+The Cinder Path is located on the outskirts of Letchworth.
 Gore’s perspective means that the path, made of industrial waste, recedes vertically into the middle distance, and the fields and hedges arranged around it.

 The Icknield Way Spencer Frederick Gore 1912

-Oil on canvas was painted in 1912 at—art Gallery of South Wales, Australia.
-Purchased in 1962, BUY NOW Collectors limited edition print.
+Oil on canvas was painted in 1912 at the Art Gallery of South Wales, Australia.
+Purchased in 1962, BUY NOW Collectors’ limited edition print.

-The Cinder Path is on the walkway at the edge of Letchworth Garden City, a scene overlooking the unwinding landscape in the distance towards Hitchin.
+The Cinder Path is located on the walkway at the edge of Letchworth Garden City, offering a scenic view of the unfolding landscape in the distance towards Hitchin.
 (Take a visit into the past and enjoy The Garden City’s Greenway Walk; click the link for a map.

 ICAS Vilas Art Gallery, 21 Commerce Way, Garden Square Shopping Centre, , Letchworth Garden City, Hertfordshire SG6 3DN, United Kingdom (UK) - Phone: 01462677455 Email: info@vilasart.co.uk URL: https://www.vilasart.co.uk/